Penang

 The city grew organically outward from Fort Cornwallis, with waves of immigrants coming to settle from all over Asia and Europe.
 Each ethnic group was assigned its own street, although this segregation was less rigid and formal than in other colonial outposts such as Hong Kong and Singapore.
 Anybody with the money could buy any piece of land from a willing seller.

 In the countryside around Georgetown, 'country estates' were established by gentlemen farmers for growing spices such as clove and nutmeg.
-Hill stations were established on some of the mountains in the center of the island where city people could escape the heat -- and pestilence -- of the tropical summers.
+Hill stations like Penang Hill were established on some of the mountains in the center of the island where city people could escape the heat - and pestilence - of the tropical summers.

 The developed beaches lie west of Georgetown along the island's north and northwestern coasts.
 Recent development has expanded south of Georgetown towards the international airport and the long toll bridge to the mainland.